Quarantine and Self-Isolation

 How long do I need to self-isolate?

-If you are positive with COVID-19 and had symptoms, you need to self-isolate until:
+If you are positive with COVID-19 and had symptoms, you need to self-isolate for a minimum of 10 days after your symptoms first appeared.
+Isolation duration may be increased depending on the status of your symptoms during isolation.

-If you are positive with COVID-19 but never had any symptoms, you need to self-isolate until:
+If you are positive with COVID-19 but never had any symptoms, you need to self-isolate for a minimum of 10 days after your positive test date.

 Student Quarantine and Isolation